Dragonsoulj/pi-display-board/README.md

 raspberry
 ```

 Now we need to unlock the root user account.
-Now that we are logged in, run the unlockroot script.
+Once you are logged in, run the unlockroot script.

 ```
 /etc/boot/unlockroot
 ```

 This will add a line to the sshd_config file which handles SSH permissions, connection parameters, and more.
-The added line allows the user root to log in through SSH.
+The added line allows the user "root" to log in through SSH.
 Once the script finishes, the Pi will reboot.

-Once the Pi reboots, reconnect using SSH with the user root and the password you set.
+Once the Pi reboots, reconnect using SSH with the user "root" and the password you set.

 ```
 ssh root@192.168.1.3